telefonicaid/fiware-cosmos/cosmos-admin/README.md

 * Number of successful ssh connections.
 * Number of failed ssh connections.

-The above values are stored within a database usally named `cosmos`,  in a table usually named `cosmos_user`.
+The above values are stored within a database usually named `cosmos`, in a table usually named `cosmos_user`.
 Follow [this link](../cosmos-gui/README.md#database) for more details about the database.

 `get_user_stats.sh` is parameterized by:

 * Host running the MySQL server
 * Port where the MySQL server listens for requests.
 Typically, TCP/3306 port.
 * Database name.
 Usually, `cosmos`.
-* MySQL user allowd to insert data within the `cosmos` database, `cosmos_user` table.
+* MySQL user allowed to insert data within the `cosmos` database, `cosmos_user` table.
-* Pasword for the MySQL user.
+* Password for the MySQL user.
 * ssh log file (usually, `/var/log/secure`).

 In a shell: